karpurgauram/pratyabhijna/content/scriptures/bhairavastavaḥ.md

 <span class="center-text">`tvayya‘ham-ātmani nirvṛttim-emi |6|`</span>

 <span class="center-text">translation:—</span>
-O Lord Siva, through the revelation of Thy divine essence, made known unto me by true wisdom, I perceive that all attachments and all which doth exist within this vast universe are quickened by Thee alone.
-By this sacred awakening, my mind is filled to overflowing with undying devotion, and therein do I taste the sweetness of supreme bliss.
+<span class="center-text">O Lord Siva, through the revelation of Thy divine essence, made known unto me by true wisdom, I perceive that all attachments and all which doth exist within this vast universe are quickened by Thee alone.
+By this sacred awakening, my mind is filled to overflowing with undying devotion, and therein do I taste the sweetness of supreme bliss.</span>

 <span class="center-text">`मानसगोचरमेति यदैव`</span>